 The recipe is one of Ottolenghi’s salads that is herb based (see Ettie’s Salad and Celery and Lemon Salad, from Plenty More, for example).
 Salads based on herbs are common from Afghanistan right around to Israel and Palestine, and through the Mediterranean across to the coast of Africa.
 Some are very simple – Irani Herbs with Radishes and Salt (no dressing), for example, and the Turkish Bowl of Herbs with a simple dressing.
 Then there is an Orange Salad, just with a simple dressing.
 This one is more complex and Ottolenghi has combined several of those simpler salads into one, very delicious, salad.

-Similar recipes include Moroccan Orange and Olive Salad, Spinach and Watercress Salad with Ricotta, Moroccan Salad with Radishes, Saffron, Date and Almond Rice, Halloumi and Orange Salad, and Chilli Orange Olive Salad.
+Similar recipes include Orange and Date Salad, Moroccan Orange and Olive Salad, Spinach and Watercress Salad with Ricotta, Moroccan Salad with Radishes, Saffron, Date and Almond Rice, Halloumi and Orange Salad, and Chilli Orange Olive Salad.

 Orange and Date Salad with Fennel Orange Dressing

 5 medium oranges, peeled and cut in slices

 3 large Medjool Dates, pitted and sliced lengthwise